alexlnkp/CShaderToy/README.md

   </tr>
 </table>

-## What are you watining for?
+## What are you waiting for?
 Go ahead and make something cool!